Where to go apple picking in Ontario 2023

 Carluke Orchards

-Pick-your-own apples normally starts the second week of September, check the schedule online to find out what apples are available.
+The pick-your-own season generally starts during the second week of September; check online to find out what apples are available.

-If you’re in the mood for more treats, Carluke’s bakery supplies locally sourced products including a wide variety of pies, cookies, muffins, frozen meals and apple cider slushies.
+Carluke’s bakery stocks an assortment of pies, cookies, muffins, frozen meals and apple cider slushies.

 Location: 2194 Shaver Road South, Ancaster